Gilead-BioStats/gsm.app/.github/CONTRIBUTING.md

 ## Appendix 3 - Continuous Integration with GitHub Actions {#github-action-workflow}

-GitHub Actions are used in `{gsmApp}` to automate processes and ensure all code and documentation is created consistently and documented thoroughly.
+GitHub Actions are used in `{gsm.app}` to automate processes and ensure all code and documentation is created consistently and documented thoroughly.

 ### Merges to `dev` Branch